-All Family® Gard Alarms conform to regulatory requirements, including UL217 and are designed to detect particles of combustion.
+All Family Gard® Smoke Alarms conform to regulatory requirements, including UL217 and are designed to detect particles of combustion.
 Smoke particles of varying number and size are produced in all fires.

-Ionization technology is generally more sensitive than photoelectric technology at detecting small particles, which tend to be produced in greater amounts by flaming fires, which consume combustible materials rapidly and spread quickly.
+Ionization technology is generally more sensitive than photoelectric technology at detecting small particles, which tend to be produced in an infest. in greater amounts by flaming fires, which consume combustible materials rapidly and spread quickly.
 Sources of these fires may include paper burning in a wastebasket, or a grease fire in the kitchen.